The Caley in partnership with Coalfields Regeneration Trust

 7 monthly online CRT/GLiN networking sessions took place which 84 people attended.

-As part of the award, over 1,560 hours of gardening has taken place that has been beneficial to both people and nature.
+As part of the award, over 1,560 hours of gardening took place that has been beneficial to both people and nature.

 What do people think?